apache/systemds/lang-ref/README_HADOOP_CONFIG.txt

 4) JVM Reuse:
 Performance benefits from JVM reuse because data sets that fit into the mapper memory budget are reused across tasks per slot.
 However, Hadoop 1.0.3 JVM Reuse is incompatible with security (when using the LinuxTaskController).
 The workaround is to use the DefaultTaskController.
-SystemML provides a configuration property in SystemML-config.xml to enable JVM reuse on a per job level without changing the global cluster configuration.
+SystemDS provides a configuration property in SystemDS-config.xml to enable JVM reuse on a per job level without changing the global cluster configuration.

    <jvmreuse>false</jvmreuse>

 5) Number of Reducers:
 The number of reducers can have significant impact on performance.
-SystemML provides a configuration property to set the default number of reducers per job without changing the global cluster configuration.
+SystemDS provides a configuration property to set the default number of reducers per job without changing the global cluster configuration.
 In general, we recommend a setting of twice the number of nodes.
 Smaller numbers create less intermediate files, larger numbers increase the degree of parallelism for compute and parallel write.
-In SystemML-config.xml, set:
+In SystemDS-config.xml, set:

    <!-- default number of reduce tasks per MR job, default: 2 x number of nodes -->
    <numreducers>12</numreducers>

-6) SystemML temporary directories:
+6) SystemDS temporary directories:
-SystemML uses temporary directories in two different locations: (1) on local file system for temping from the client process, and (2) on HDFS for intermediate results between different MR jobs and between MR jobs and in-memory operations.
-Locations of these directories can be configured in SystemML-config.xml with the following properties:
+SystemDS uses temporary directories in two different locations: (1) on local file system for temping from the client process, and (2) on HDFS for intermediate results between different MR jobs and between MR jobs and in-memory operations.
+Locations of these directories can be configured in SystemDS-config.xml with the following properties:

    <!-- local fs tmp working directory-->